 The competition is open to individuals or teams.
 In the case of individuals, it is open only to Business School postgraduate students on programmes taking place during the academic year 2014-15.
 In the case of teams, postgraduate students from other Schools within the University of Edinburgh on programmes taking place during the academic year 2014-15 may apply as long as there is at least one postgraduate from the Business School on the team.
 Only one plan may be submitted by each applicant.

-To enter the competition all applicants to register their interest with a short outline (Max 400 words) of their proposed business plan by 6th October 2014 to Jo Young at firstname.lastname@example.org.
+To enter the competition, all applicants are to register their interest with a short outline (max 400 words) of their proposed business plan to Jo Young at email@example.com.
 The purpose of registration is to provide the School with an idea of the likely number and nature of applications.
 This will assist the organisers in the administration of the competition.
 Late registrations of interest are at the discretion of the organisers.

-The deadline for the competition will be in early November 2014.
+The deadline for the competition will be November 2015.
 Entrants should submit three hard copies and an electronic version to Jo Young in room GF16, Business School.
 Entries will be shortlisted and these will be presented to the judging panel in November (close to the postgraduate graduation ceremony) in the Business School.

 Shortlisted entrants will be notified of their slot a week prior.
 The winner will be announced at the drinks reception following the postgraduate graduation ceremony.